Vyral/shawn-lepp-recruiting/_posts/2019-04-22-the-best-ways-to-present-an-offer.md

 {% include pullquote.html %}

 Next, we look at the chattels to find out if things like fridges and stoves are staying.
 We cover things about the commission, the title search, and the fine print.
-I point out the signature to show that it’s an official offer—you want it in writing.&nbsp;
+I point out the signature to show that it’s an official offer—you want it in writing.

 Next, we look at the Schedule A form.
 This is where you’ll see some conditions, including financing and home inspections.
 We go over the Schedule B form as well.
-Finally, we make sure they understand who is representing who in the transaction.&nbsp;
+Finally, we make sure they understand who is representing who in the transaction.

 **The ultimate goal is to have them be aware of everything before they sign and agree to the offer**.
 If you have any questions or would like more information, feel free to reach out to me.
 I look forward to hearing from you soon.